google/oboe/docs/GettingStarted.md

     float mPhase = 0.0;
 };
 ```
 Note that this implementation computes sine values at run-time for simplicity,
 rather than pre-computing them.
 Additionally, best practice is to implement a separate data callback class, rather
 than managing the stream and defining its data callback in the same class.

-This class also automatically starts the stream upon construction.
-Typically,
-the stream is queried for information prior to being started (e.g. burst size),
-and started upon user input.
-For more examples on how to use `ManagedStream` look in the [samples](https://github.com/google/oboe/tree/master/samples) folder.
+For more examples on how to use Oboe look in the [samples](https://github.com/google/oboe/tree/master/samples) folder.

 ## Obtaining optimal latency
 One of the goals of the Oboe library is to provide low latency audio streams on the widest range of hardware configurations.